DSU-Digital-Sound-Design/s-25-mus-109-musicianship-II/content/schedule.md

 ## Tuesday

+- Teacher lead presentation: Anderson, Arild. \(2004\).
+“Straight” from _The Triangle_.
+ECM Records. \(jazz piano trio\)
+- Or PeterGabriel:“inyourEyes” using the Corey analysis as an example

+  - Peter Gabriel\: “In Your Eyes” 144
+  - Lyle Lovett\: “Church” 145
+  - Sarah McLachlan\: “Lost” 147
+  - Jon Randall\: “In the Country” 148
+- 7.3 GraphicalAnalysisofsound
 - Teacher lead presentation: Blanchard, Terence. \(2001\).
 “On the Sunny Side of the Street” from _Let’s Get Lost_.
 Sony. \(jazz with vocals\)
 - Other presentation options from [The Mix Review - Reviews](https://themixreview.org/reviews/)- Student journal presentation 2 and discussion